 By Tim Lambert

 There have been many infamous poisoners, both male and female.
-Below are some notorious cases.
+Below are some notorious cases of murder by poison.

 Mary Blandy was born in 1720 at Henley-On-Thames in Oxfordshire.
 Her father Francis Blandy offered a dowry of £10,000 for anyone who would marry Mary.
 (A huge fortune in those days).
 However in reality he did not have so much money.
 Not surprisingly such a large dowry attracted many suitors.
 Francis Blandy vetted them and rejected them one by one until Captain William Cranstoun came on the scene.
 Cranstoun was the son of a Scottish noble.
 Francis Blandy was keen to marry his daughter to a man from such a background.
 So Cranstoun moved into the Blandy home.
 However there was a complication.
 He was already married.
 When he found out Francis Blandy told Cranstoun to leave and told Mary to forget him.